 Asset Management and Other Fees to Related Parties: Asset management fees totaled \$4,415,000 for the three months ended March 31, 2018, compared to \$6,414,000 for the three months ended March 31, 2017.
 Asset management fees are calculated based on a percentage of the daily average adjusted fair value of CIM Urban's assets, which are appraised in the fourth quarter of each year.
-The lower fees reflect a decrease in the adjusted fair value of CIM Urban's assets due to the sale of an office property in March 2017, the sale of two multifamily properties in May 2017, the sale of two office properties, a parking garage, and one multifamily property in June 2017, the sale of an office property in August 2017, the sale of an office property and a multifamily property in September 2017, the sale of an office property in October 2017, and the sale of a multifamily property in December 2017, partially offset by the acquisition of the office property in December 2017, the acquisition of the office property in January 2018 and net increases in the fair value of CIM Urban's real estate assets based on the December 31, 2017 appraised values as well as incremental capital expenditures incurred in the first three months of 2018.
+The lower fees reflect a decrease in the adjusted fair value of CIM Urban's assets due to the sale of an office property in March 2017, the sale of two multifamily properties in May 2017, the sale of two office properties, a parking garage, and one multifamily property in June 2017, the sale of an office property in August 2017, the sale of an office property in October 2017, and the sale of a multifamily property in December 2017, partially offset by the acquisition of the office property in December 2017, the acquisition of the office property in January 2018 and net increases in the fair value of CIM Urban's real estate assets based on the December 31, 2017 appraised values as well as incremental capital expenditures incurred in the first three months of 2018.
 CIM Commercial also pays a Base Service Fee to the Administrator, a related party, which totaled \$270,000 for the three months ended March 31, 2018 compared to \$265,000 for the three months ended March 31, 2017.
 In addition, the Administrator received compensation and/or reimbursement for performing certain services for CIM Commercial and its subsidiaries that are not covered under the Base Service Fee.
-For the three months ended March 31, 2018 and 2017, we expensed \$858,000 and \$1,062,000 for such services, respectively.
-For the three months ended March 31, 2018 and 2017, we also expensed \$67,000 and \$115,000, respectively, related to corporate services subject to reimbursement by us under the CIM SBA Staffing and Reimbursement Agreement.
-Asset management fees are expected to decrease materially for th
+For the three months ended March 31, 2017, we also 670,000 and \$15,000, respectively, related to corporate services, respectively.
+For the three months ended March 31, 2018 and 2017, we also expensed \$67,000 and \$15,000, respectively, related to corporate services subject to reimbursement by us under the CIM SBA Staffing and Reimbursement Agreement.
+Asset management fees are expected to decrease materially for the remainder of 2018 as a result of our completed sales in 2017, part